awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 `version-id`
 Specifies the unique identifier of the version of a secret that you want to use\.
 If a version ID is specified, you can't specify a version staging label\.
 If no version ID is specified, the default behavior is to retrieve the secret with the `AWSCURRENT` staging label\.
 Version IDs are used to keep track of different versions of a secret when they're either updated or rotated\.
 Each version of a secret has an ID\.
 For more information, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

-For a full tutorial on ho to create a Secrets Manager secret and inject it into a container as an environment variable, see [Tutorial: Specifying sensitive data using Secrets Manager secrets](specifying-sensitive-data-tutorial.md)\.

 ### Example container definitions<a name="secrets-examples"></a>